truthcoin/www.truthcoin.info/faq/index.md

 ## Incentives

 ### How do you know that people wont claim an outcome was whatever will benefit them personally?

+Many of the details are in [this presentation](http://www.truthcoin.info/presentations/truthcoin-outcomes.pdf) and [the whitepaper](http://www.truthcoin.info/papers/truthcoin-whitepaper.pdf).

+Try and break my [Resolution Demo](https://lyoshenka.ocpu.io/truthcoindemo/www/), and let me know what you find!

+Major points:

 1. Voters have a strong incentive to vote "the way they believe others will vote".
 More deviant individuals are punished more.
 2. Voters must vote on many Decisions, many more than they could practically be trading on.
 3. Voters must buy reputation tokens, use them to vote regularly, and gain an economic return from them proportional to the usefulness of the network, hence Voters and Traders are likely to be different groups of people.